A Guide To Farm Raised Salmon – Is It Organic?

 Is Farmed Raised Salmon Organic?

-In this section, we are going to discuss what I consider to be the meat of this article.
 To understand whether or not farm-raised salmon is organic, we first need to consider what classifies something as “organic.”

 In order for something to be classified as organic, it needs to be done so by the USDA.
 The USDA has no classification for what makes salmon organic.
 Therefore, farm-raised salmon is not organic.
 However, there is salmon farmed in open catches considered to be organic.

-For more than a decade, the USDA has been moving toward allowing the sale of organic, U.S. made seafood 1.
-In addition to salmon, other organic seafood may include, clams, mussels, oysters, shrimp, catfish and tilapia 2.
+For more than a decade, the USDA has been moving toward allowing the sale of organic, U.S. made seafood1.
+In addition to salmon, other organic seafood may include, clams, mussels, oysters, shrimp, catfish and tilapia2.

 Although there’s delays and issues, I am sure it won’t be long until the USDA comes up with the classification for what makes salmon organic.
 Other countries like Canada and Europe have been exporting their own organic products.

 Until then, when you see salmon being advertised as organic, it was probably raised in open catch nets instead of in enclosed bodies of water.
-It seems Amazon has everything, so I searched for organic farm-raised salmon but couldn’t find any.
-Although, they do have plenty of wild caught salmon products.
-Check them out right here, wild-caught salmon.

 Is Organic Farm Raised Salmon Safe?